Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs Fouling in Gardens

-There’s nothing like taking pride in your luxurious garden space only to have a dog come and muck it up.
-Specific solutions will work better than others for a variety of living situations.
-For example, if you live in the city, you might need a different approach than if you live in a rural setting.
+There’s nothing like taking pride in your luxurious garden only to have a dog ruin it.
+Some solutions will work better than others, depending on your living situation.
+For example, if you live in the city, you might need a different approach than in a rural setting.

 chow chow dog in the grass